SPARC-FAIR-Codeathon/2024-team-2/README.md

 - Reuses existing SPARC resources and tools including [sparc-me](https://github.com/SPARC-FAIR-Codeathon/sparc-me), [sparc-flow](https://github.com/SPARC-FAIR-Codeathon/sparc-flow), and the sparc-python-client.

 ## Designed to enable FAIRness
 We have assessed the FAIRness of our sparc-assemble against the FAIR Principles established for research software.
-The details of this assemsement is available in the following [document](INSERT GOOGLE DOC).
+The details of this assemsement is available in the codeathon google drive for team 2.

 Additionally, sparc-assemble has adopted exsiting dataset, knoweledge graph and workflow standards including:
 - The Common Workflow Language (CWL) - is an open standard and specification used in the field of bioinformatics and scientific computing to describe and execute tools and workflows.
 CWL provides a way to define and share complex computational tasks and data processing pipelines in a portable and platform-independent manner.
 It uses a JSON-based format to describe input data, processing steps, and output data, allowing researchers to collaborate and share reproducible analyses across different computing environments.
 CWL aims to enhance the ease of defining, sharing, and executing computational workflows, particularly in the context of data-intensive scientific research.